top of page

 • By the Ahava store turn a sharp left and go up either of the stairways.
 At the top of the stairway on the left is a very nice viewpoint over the harbor signposted “View of the Port and Andromeda’s Rock.”
 Take the path within this lookout as indicated.
 Your view will be dependent a bit on the clarity of the plexiglass.

 • Now go back towards the Ahava Store and towards the bottom of the stairway cross over the paved road towards a building with the signs “Yemenite Art by Ben Zion” and “Museum” by a large street picture of a teapot.
 You are welcome to enter this workshop and watch for free a short movie on the history of Yemenite filigree jewelry, which, by coincidence, they also sell.
-Between the picture and the museum is a well-kept WC.C.
+Between the picture and the museum are well-kept restrooms.

 You will have the opportunity to see many galleries and workshops on this tour.
 It was a deliberate policy of the municipality to provide these old buildings at cheap prices to artists provided they committed to keeping their workshops in the buildings they bought.